 A macerating toilet carries an upflush toilet system.
 Such toilets send the waste to a component behind the toilet (usually a large container) or in a repository in the wall.

 Macerating toilets function just like regular toilets, but with one key difference.
-Macerating toilets use a macerator and pump to take solid waste and grind it up then pump it away.
+Macerating toilets use a mechanism that grinds or blends human waste, which is then discarded away by pumping.

 - 1.1 1.
 Liberty Pumps Ascent II Macerating Toilet

 - 1.2 2.
 Saniflo Sanicompact 48 One Piece Toilet